sampotts/plyr/readme.md

 ### LESS & SASS/SCSS

 You can use `plyr.less` or `plyr.scss` file included in `/src` as part of your build and change variables to suit your design.
-The LESS and SASS require you to use the [autoprefixer](https://www.npmjs.com/package/gulp-autoprefixer) plugin (you should already) as all declerations use the W3C definitions - e.g. `appearance: none;` will be prefixed to `-webkit-appearance: none;` by autoprefixer.
+The LESS and SASS require you to use the [autoprefixer](https://www.npmjs.com/package/gulp-autoprefixer) plugin (you be should already!) as all declarations use the W3C definitions.

 The HTML markup uses the BEM methodology with `plyr` as the block, e.g. `.plyr__controls`.
 You can change the class hooks in the options to match any custom CSS you write.
 Check out the JavaScript source for more on this.